 How Can I Help?

 - Donate to Feeding America’s COVID-19 Response Fund.
-The fuel we need to help distribute more than 4 billion meals in nearly eight months starts with you.
+The fuel we need to help distribute more than 6 billion meals.
 Make a gift today, and every dollar raised from the COVID-19 Response Fund will be used to get food and funds to local food banks across the U.S.